-On a side note, aloha not only means hello, goodbye and love, it also implies sympathy, kindness, compassion, affection and fondness.
+On a side note, aloha not only means hello, goodbye, and love, but it also implies sympathy, kindness, compassion, affection, and fondness.
 This word, whose primary and most used meaning is a greeting, is considered one of the Hawaiian culture’s core values.

 Malama ka ‘aina i ke kai (Care for the land and the sea)

 Isolated and luscious, the islands of Hawai‘i are the most isolated landmass in the world.
 Hawai’i is one of the most idyllic and popular vacation spots on the planet.
 But it is much more than just that!
 It is the land and sea which gives the gift of life to her people.

 Therefore, it is essential to remember this custom: take care of the land and the sea.

 Ancient Hawaiians saw the land and oceans as givers of life and aspired to treat them with due reverence because of this incredible gift.